jeevanparajuli856/TechXpoGadgetShowcase/index.md

 ---

 ## ⭐ Why VR Matters
-VR is not just for gaming — it’s changing many fields:
+VR is not just for gaming, it’s changing many fields:

 ### 🎓 Education
 Students can explore molecules, ancient history, engineering models, and more.